-Greater Letaba has by far the majority of land claims (159) covering a land area of approximately 91812ha representing 48, 55% of the total area of the municipality which is subject to land claims.
+Greater Letaba has by far the majority of land claims (159), covering a land area of approximately 91812ha.
+55% of the total area in the municipality is subjected to land claims.
 The extent of land claims in the municipality and the potential impact it may have depending on the outcome of investigations is quite substantial and may impact heavily on the Spatial Development Framework and other strategic plans.

 Moreover, no development can take place on land that has been claimed until the claim is settled (unless such a claim has not been gazetted or if consent has been obtained from affected community(s), hampering development in all areas of the economy.

 According to information received from the Land Claims commissioner, only the land claim of the Pheeha Community has been settled by providing alternative land in Goudplaas.

-Tshwale land claim has been settled portion 04 of Noordgedagte.
+Tshwale land claim has been settled, portion 04 of Noordgedagte.
 The status of other land claims in the area has been investigated and notable progress has been observed.

-Table 12: The table below gives the status of Land claims
+Table 12: Below Gives the Status of Land Claims